ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   maintenance_access
-    Whether the user is authorized to perform maintenance operations on all RACF\-protected DASD data sets, tape volumes, and DASD volumes.
+    Whether the user is authorized to perform maintenance operations on all RACF-protected DASD data sets, tape volumes, and DASD volumes.

     | **required**: False
     | **type**: bool